jonathanperret/paysage/README.md

 ========
 #### Server, Playground, Editor(s)
-The **Paysage server** is at the moment NodeJs / Express that listen to the programmer page and send code to the renderer using socket.io.
+The **Paysage server** is a NodeJs / Express app that listen to the programmer page and send code to the renderer using socket.io.
 A Python implementation would be interesting for easy local installation.

 The **Paysage playground** (renderer) is a JS HTML CSS page using Processing.js

 **Paysage editors** implementations will ideally be in a variety of languages, and could be purely textual editors or visual editors or anything in between.
 For example :
- - Snap!, Blocky from Google or BlockLanguages could be used to created block-based editors.
+ - Snap!, Blocky from Google or BlockLanguages could be used to create block-based editors.
- - A watcher for text editors could push code to the Paysage server at each save.
+ - A local watcher app for text editors could push code to the Paysage server at each save.
  - A Paysage editor for babies on tablets, using only shapes to touch would be very cool, too.
  -
-*At the moment, we use a simple HTML form and page as the alpha test editor: programmer.html*, communicating with the server using socket.io
+*At the moment, we use a simple HTML page as the alpha test editor: programmer.html*, communicating with the server using socket.io

 ======